ugurcanvurgun/ugurcanvurgun.github.io/_pages/posts.md

 March 2023
 <space>
-I will be presenting our joint work with Yue Ji and Anna Papafragou at HSP 2023 (the 36th Annual Conference on Human Sentence Processing).
+I presented our joint work with Yue Ji and Anna Papafragou at HSP 2023 (the 36th Annual Conference on Human Sentence Processing).
 Our work is titled "Aspectual Processing and Event Perception".
-See you in Pittsburg between March 9-11!